Data Structures and Algorithms Notes

 self.children = []

 Let the root node be index 0.
-For any node at index i:
+For a given node at index i:

 # DFS, pre-order, recursive